Cancer Vaccines

 But this isn’t straightforward.
 Tumours are different for every individual, and they have different antigens.
 So, there can’t be one universal vaccine for cancer – different vaccines will need to be created for different tumour types.

 That’s not the only problem.
-A lot of the antigens made by tumours can look like the body’s own antigens.
+A lot of the antigens made by cancer cells can look like other antigens in the body.
 Using these in a vaccine could cause the immune system to target healthy cells, which can have dangerous side effects.

 The next step is delivering these antigens into the body.
 To do that, scientists are trying out lots of different cancer vaccine technologies.